scelsii/ranger/README.md

 ✅ 54-T9cc -> K.ALL_SPECIFIC_SUITED_COMBOS_BOUNDED
 ```

-> A note about hand ranges: notice we're using combinations, not permutations: `AdAc` and `AcAd` are the same hand. `K`-fields are pattern matchers for the type of shorthand notation that's under test
+> Notice we're using combinations, not permutations: `AdAc` and `AcAd` are the same hand. `K`-fields are pattern matchers for the type of shorthand notation that's under test